 - Twice a month mentoring throughout the program by a graduate of Course Immersion or one of the Course teachers

 - Weekly listening assignments with selected CD sets from our Ken Wapnick Memorial CD Library made available free to Immersion participants on Dropbox.

 - Video and audio replays of each Immersion class are made available online to all the participants, whether you are attending in-person or online.

-A minimum of eight participants are needed for the class with a maximum of sixteen, with up to eight in-person and eight online students.
+A minimum of eight participants are needed for the class with a maximum of twenty, with up to eight in-person and twelve online students.

 (All previous Immersion Graduates are always encouraged to retake the entire Immersion One for $198, if they desire a re-immersion into the basics of the Immersion I program, minus the mentoring process… call Tim 720-391-9294 for details… )

 To Attend Online:

 Downloadable free app “Zoom” will be used for online video.
 Drop Box can be accessed for assignments.
 Links for Zoom and Drop Box will be sent out in email.

 It is suggested that you get and use a Logitech webcam 920 ( about $60 on Amazon), or something comparable, while attending class online, especially if your camera and/or microphone on your computer is not very clear.
 The Logitech 920 has both camera and microphone on it, and easily plugs into your computer thru a USB port (Small rectangular hole on side or back of your computer).

 April 6-7-8 Weekend !